Let It Go (Jacky Cheung song): Production

+Critical reception

+In a review of Jacky Cheung’s Private Corner album, Agi of Tencent Records Jury rated “Let It Go” with Best Composition while Lao You rated the song with Best Arrangement.

 Hong Kong music charts

 "Let It Go" was the fourth single reached number 16 on the HMVHK sales chart (most popular Hong Kong radio chart) April 2010.
 Cheung's Private Corner album remained at number 1 on the HMV HK sales chart for 13 weeks.

 Live performances

 Cheung performed "Let It Go" at his Private Corner Mini Concert at the Hong Kong Jockey Club on April 30.
 The "Private Corner" Mini-Concert DVD was released on July 23, 2010.

 Cheung performed "Let It Go" on his Jacky Cheung 1/2 Century Tour in several cities including Kuala Lumpur, Malaysia.